domichal/launcher/README.md

 # Updates

-**Update Launcher (git)** option is only available if the launcher folder is checked out with the repository.
+[Update mylauncher (git)](#launcher-tools) option is only available if the launcher folder is checked out with the repository.

 No regular updates are planned.
 I will try to sync this repo with the clockworkpi repository from time to time though.
 Some improvements in the future are possible too.
 We'll see.